madhavmehndiratta/jekyll-portfolio/blog/_posts/2020-04-23-traverxec-writeup.md

 ## User Shell:

-With some enumeration we can find the nostromo config file at `/var/nostromo/conf` which reveals a http password file for protecting the www directory from david’s home.
+With some enumeration we can find the nostromo config file at `/var/nostromo/conf` which reveals a public home directory.

 ```
 www-data@traverxec:/var/nostromo/conf$ cat nhttpd.conf